CrossLangNV/C4C_term_extraction/README.md

 At `localhost:5001/docs`, one should find the ![swagger](https://github.com/CrossLangNV/C4C_term_extraction/tree/main/media/swagger.png?raw=true).

-Now a json can be sent to `http://localhost:5001/extract_terms` or `http://localhost:5001/chunking`.
+Now a json can be sent to `http://localhost:5001/extract_terms`, `http://localhost:5001/chunking`, `http://localhost:5001/extract_contact_info` or `http://localhost:5001/extract_questions_answers`.
 The json should contain the fields `html` (i.e. scraped webpage) and `language`.
-The latter specifying which Spacy model to use.
+The latter specifying which Spacy model to use for term extraction (only used in `http://localhost:5001/extract_terms`, otherwise ignored).
 The following languages are supported: 'en', 'de', 'nl', 'fr', 'it', 'nb', 'sl', 'hr'.

 For extraction of text, and removal of boilerplate text (extraction of main body text) the python package [trafilatura](https://github.com/adbar/trafilatura) is used.
-When specifying the language code, trafilatura will only extract text from webpages in the given language.
 If `http://localhost:5001/chunking` is used, it is not necessary to specify the language.

 The json could for example look like this: